 - Tuition for all 9 CMStep courses

-- Reasonable expenses for intern site visits and consultation (1 visit during the Practicum year, 1 extensive video consultation in Winter of Practicum year, and a final visit the Fall of the school year that follows the final summer of the training program)
+- Reasonable expenses for adult learner site visits and consultation (1 visit during the practicum year, 1 extensive video consultation in winter of the practicum year, and a final visit in the fall of the school year that follows the final summer of the training program)

 - Graduate credit from Xavier University

 CMStep is designed to meet the needs and busy schedules of full-time teachers.
-To complete the program in two summers, the summer 1 is four weeks of course work and a fifth week of field study/Erdkinder in June and July.
-This is followed by a year-long practicum, with two mid-year intensive seminars.
-The student works at a practicum site for a minimum six (6) hours a day, five (5) days a week for nine consecutive months (1080 Practicum hours required.)
-Students conduct a research project during the practicum year.
+The first summer is four weeks of course work and a fifth week of field study/Erdkinder in June and July.
+This is followed by a practicum phase with two mid-year intensive seminars.
+The adult learner works at a practicum site for a minimum six (6) hours a day, five (5) days a week for nine consecutive months (1080 Practicum hours required.)
+S/he will also conduct a research project during the practicum year.
 Course work (Structure & Organization) and a final field study (Pedagogy of Place) are taken in the final summer.
 There are two visits in the practicum year and a final visit the following fall by CMStep staff.

 If necessary, the program may be spread over three summers, rather than two.
 However, any exception to the program cycle is at the discretion of the Program Director and must be determined prior to the commencement of the program.
 Practicum may not precede the first summer academic phase of the program.

-Summer 1 courses: Overview, Philosophy, Curriculum Development, Seminar, and Erdkinder
+Summer 1 Courses: Introduction to Curriculum, Philosophy, Curriculum Development, and Erdkinder

 Why this course?
 Because adolescents still need to occasionally see or work with materials to be reminded of their previous learning.
 Not only that, there are ways in which the materials can be used in very sophisticated ways to illustrate complicated concepts that are applicable to high school students!

-Teachers in this course will read Montessori’s life, and discuss current trends and issues in Montessori education, adolescent development, and philosophy specifically as they apply to the education of the adolescent.
+Adult learners in this course will read Montessori’s life, and discuss current trends and issues in Montessori education, adolescent development, and philosophy specifically as they apply to the education of the adolescent.
 An overview of adolescent development will emphasize developmental characteristics in the physical, psychological, social and moral/spiritual realms.
-Students will explore the writings of Montessori and discuss adaptations of these theories in light of current research and best practices.
-Participants will also be able to participate in experiential exercises in community building, mindfulness, and attachment theory.
+Adult learners will explore the writings of Montessori and discuss adaptations of these theories in light of current research and best practices.
+They will also be able to participate in experiential exercises in community building, mindfulness, and attachment theory.
 This course includes Fall and Winter Intensives.

 Why this course?
 It is important for all teachers to understand and be able to articulate the reasons they are teaching in a less traditional, more effective way, and how that connects to the development of the adolescent.

-This course is designed to bring Maria Montessori’s Erdkinder Essay to life.
-In the course of this experience they form a strong community through seminars on stewardship and sustainability, shared work projects and activities that illustrate the cycle of life and death.
+This course is designed to bring Maria Montessori’s “Erdkinder” Essay to life.
+Throughout this experience adult learners form a strong community through seminars on stewardship and sustainability, shared work projects and activities that illustrate the cycle of life and death.
 A packing list will be provided upon registration.
-This is a physically challenging course, however, the ability and tolerance of each participant is respected.
+This is a physically challenging course; however, the ability and tolerance of each participant is respected.

 Why this course?
 The web of life and the concept of interdependence permeate all of Montessori’s work.
-Every Montessori adolescent program has a land component and this course gives adult learners a structure to help them establish “Erdkinder” projects in their own schools.
+Every Montessori adolescent program has a land component, and this course gives adult learners a structure to help them establish “Erdkinder” projects in their own schools.
 It also helps teachers learn how to engage students in caring for themselves, the school, and all living things.

-This course will provide teachers with an overview of Montessori secondary classroom structure and organization, the structure for the development of a lively curriculum for the adolescent tailored to each individual school’s needs, and a model of the philosophy in action.
-In this course, the student will understand the basics in:
+This course will provide adult learners with an overview of Montessori secondary classroom structure and organization, the structure for the development of a lively curriculum for the adolescent tailored to each individual school’s needs, and a model of the philosophy in action.
+In this course, the adult learner will understand the basics in: